Home / Textiles / Fungicidal & Yeasticidal / ISO 13629-2

 To guarantee that your textile products adhere to the highest antifungal standards and offer enduring protection, collaborate with Microbe Investigations Switzerland.
 Our ISO 13629-2 testing services provide dependable and thorough test results to support your product’s integrity and build customer trust.

-To get a quote on ASTM D6400 or want to know more about our services, reach out to our specialists today.
+To get a quote on ISO 13629-2 or want to know more about our services, reach out to our specialists today.

 Frequently Asked Questions